wanfb/Face-Preprocessing-Tool/README.md

 ### Test
 run:

 `python main.py --root_path image/ --rotate_path images_rotate --crop_path images_crop`

-The rotated image will be save in image_rotate
+The rotated image will be save in image_rotate.
-The cropped image will be saved in image_crop
+The cropped image will be saved in image_crop.